Dual Enrollment

 Auburn First Program

-If you are interested in applying to Auburn First for Summer or Fall 2025, the application window was January 1-March 1.
-The application window for Spring 2026 is September 1-October 15.
+If you are interested in applying to Auburn First for Summer or Fall 2026, the application window is January 6 - March 15, 2026.
+The application window for Spring 2027 has not been shared yet.
+View dates and deadlines here.

 Learn more about the Auburn First Program here: https://auburn.edu/academic/provost/pathways/auburn-first/